pdavim/crypto-daily-discord-bot/README.md

 The `.env.example` file documents each available variable with a purpose and example value.

+Key variables:

+- `MAX_CONCURRENCY` – optional limit for parallel analyses (defaults to the number of CPU cores).

 ## Technical Articles

 - [Getting started with Discord webhooks](https://support.discord.com/hc/en-us/articles/228383668)